MicrosoftDocs/entra-docs/docs/identity/monitoring-health/concept-sign-ups.md

 ## What can you do with sign-up logs?

-You can use the sign-in logs to find the following information:
+You can use the sign-up logs to find the following information:

 - The percentage of sign-up attempts that result in account creation.
 - The stage in the sign-up process with the highest drop-off rate.